e-robotika/bussola/README.md

 - sound
 - etc

-user guide included, buidling instructions in *introduction.pdf* also on instructables, 3d printable casing on thingiverse
+user guide included, building instructions in *introduction.pdf*, also on instructables, 3d printable casing (stl files) on thingiverse